• Product Introduction

 Not supported.

 SvelteKit supports deployment to different platforms through its adapter system.
-Adapters are plug-ins that convert build artifacts into the format required by the target platform.
-Pages provides the official adapter @edgeone/sveltekit, used to generate Pages deployment artifacts.
-In conjunction with the Pages scaffolding tool, you can quickly deploy SvelteKit projects to the Pages platform.
+An adapter is a plugin that converts build artifacts into the format required by the target platform.
+Makers provides the official adapter @edgeone/sveltekit to generate deployment artifacts for Makers.
+When the adapter is used with the Makers scaffolding tool, you can quickly deploy SvelteKit projects to the Makers platform.

-To deploy a SvelteKit project on Pages, see the following steps.
+To deploy a SvelteKit project on Makers, you can refer to the following operational steps.

 1. Installing an Adapter